You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Here are a few aspects of corporate culture:

-- Opportunities to learn new skills and share creative ideas.
+• There are opportunities to learn new skills and share creative ideas.

-- Employees cooperate and respect each other.
+• Employees unite and respect each other.

 Corporate culture starts with a clear vision of the company’s present positioning and future plans, which come from shareholders or top management, and are then implemented by the HR team as a brand — the HR brand is as important as the business brand, since this is what new candidates research in the first place when considering the company.
 Statistically, employees prioritize their well-being, development, and professional goals over money.